RobHockingMath/BlenderDigitalHolography/README.md

 How to use:

-If you already have a blender screne, load and run the "create_hogel_lightfield_rig.py" script to add the hogel images rendering rig into the scene.
+If you already have a blender scene, load and run the "create_hogel_lightfield_rig.py" script to add the hogel images rendering rig into the scene.
 If you don't have a scene, load and run "create_rubiks_cube.py" to create one.

 You may want to take a look at hogel_params.py and adapt it to your setup.